sheraz-rao/IR-AS-1/README.md

    How to run it?
 Enter in terminal in this format: python inverted_index.py <directory/path>
+   After files have been processed you will be asked to enter the word to search.
+Enter the word and program will show you related data to    that word i.e. termID, total docs it appeared in and total positions it occured in.

 3) inverted_index_with_sorting.py
     this file uses a txt file containing forward index...I used it to make the required "term_index.txt" format.